tardate/LittleArduinoProjects/Electronics101/RgbLedGlow/README.md

 The LEDs are configured with a low-side PNP control and current-limiting resistors.
 This puts the linear region of the transistors in the general vacinity of the triangle waveforms.

+After some experimentation, I discovered I could get a much more peasing "glow" effect by reversing the PNP driver transistors (i.e. swap Collector and Emitter).
+The current flow is reduced, which can be offset by also reducing the current-limiting resistors.
+But it does expand the (pseudo-)linear region to cover the entire triangle wave sweep.
+This is a bit of a hack, and could probably be better achieved by ensuring the driving triangle wave is amplified and offset precisely to bias the transistors appropriately.

+The schematic shows the alternative arrangements.
+The [demo video](http://www.youtube.com/watch?v=9PpOC6A96As) is using the reversed-PNP arrangement.

 ## Construction

 ![Breadboard](./assets/RgbLedGlow_bb.jpg?raw=true)